utshomax/postman-docs/src/pages/docs/publishing-your-api/document-a-collection.md

 1. Select **Collections** in the sidebar, and then select a request.
 1. Select the documentation icon <img alt="Documentation icon" src="https://assets.postman.com/postman-docs/documentation-icon-v8-10.jpg#icon" width="16px"> in the right sidebar.
 1. Enter a description in the right sidebar.
-To learn more about using Postman's built-in editing tools, see [Writing your docs](/docs/publishing-your-api/authoring-your-documentation/).
+To learn more about using Postman's built-in editing tools, see [Write your docs](/docs/publishing-your-api/authoring-your-documentation/).
 1. Select outside of the editor to save your new content.

 <img alt="Documenting a request" src="https://assets.postman.com/postman-docs/v10/documentation-pane-v10.jpg" width="600px">